 Although the 2013 MacBook Air is slower than the earlier version, its performance is more than ample for any task I want to throw at it.
 What captured my heart and my wallet was the 12 hour battery.
 I’ve noticed I no longer get that much from my Air even though it’s only five months old – I still regularly get 10 hours between charges.
 That’s still impressive.
 Nothing else comes close.

 Acer’s C720 Chromebook caught my eye.
-The idea behind the Chromebook is solid enough, I’d like to see what HP did with the format, but those models never made it to New Zealand.
+The idea behind the Chromebook is solid enough, I would have loved to see what HP did with the format, but those models never made it to New Zealand.
 And the Google ChromeBook pixel also seems worth investigating.

 Between laptops and tablets